Turtledover/DistributedMarket/README.md

 Follow these instructions to setup the central server on a real machine.
 This will allow you to setup the DistributedMarket system on your own machines.
 You could follow the instructions at https://github.com/Turtledover/Desktop-Application to connect any number of client to server.

 ### Initialize the cluster and the central server
-On the machine that you would like to use as the master server, go to the directory of the project.
-Execute `./install.sh` with root permission.
+On the machine that you would like to use as the master server,
+1. First, run `ifconfig` to get the IP address of your computer.
+2. Add the following two entries in /etc/hosts
+   - [your ip]  master
+   - 127.0.0.1  db
+3. Go to the directory of the project, execute `sudo su` and then `./install.sh` with root permission.
 This will automatically install required files for Spark, Hadoop, Django, Postgres and TensorFlowOnSpark.
 This will also setup the Spark and HDFS/YARN cluster, and setup the Django server on this machine.

 ### Start the server
-On the central server, run `./scripts/start_central_server.sh`.
+On the central server, start a new terminal and run `sudo su`.
+And then, go to this directory, run `./scripts/start_central_server.sh`.
 This will start the Spark and HDFS/YARN cluster, and start running the Django server.

 ### Uninstall the system
-To uninstall the system from the central server machine, run `./uninstall.sh`
+To uninstall the system from the central server machine,
+1. run `./uninstall.sh`
+2. Edit /etc/hosts and remove all entries of slave hosts.
+(Only applicable when you have added any machines)

 # DB model design
 1. User